Calquence (Acalabrutinib)

 Seek immediate medical attention if you experience:

-- Signs of serious bleeding (blood in stools or urine, prolonged bleeding)
+- Signs of serious bleeding (blood in stools or urine)

-- Signs of serious infection (pneumonia, aspergillosis with fever, chills, body aches, shortness of breath)
+- Signs of infection (fever, chills, body aches)

 Important Warnings